pantheon-systems/site-audit-tool/README.md

 ```
 The [Composer Test Scenarios](https://github.com/g1a/composer-test-scenarios) project is used to manage the Composer dependencies needed to test different scenarios of this project.
 Running `composer scenario` is like running `composer install`; it will install the appropriate dependencies for the requested testing scenario.
 Run `composer install` to return to the default installation.

-To use this extension in production (that is, to install it in a Drupal 8 site):
+To use this extension as a global Drush command, set up your global drush.yml file as follows:

 ```
-cd /path/to/my-drupal-composer-drupal-project
-composer require drush/example-drush-extension
+drush:
+  paths:
+    include:
+      - '${env.home}/path/to/drush-extensions'
 ```

+Then install this project to `~/path/to/drush-extensions/Commands/site-audit-tool`

 Running Tests
 -------------